What is Addiction?

 - Additional services provided (e.g., medical, psychiatric, physical therapy, medication therapy).

-Insurance carriers have different benefits and different plans, so it’s important to verify insurance coverage with your provider and/or treatment facility to make sure you’re covered.
+Insurance carriers have different benefits and different plans, so it’s important to verify your insurance coverage with your provider and/or treatment facility to make sure you’re covered.

 Factors that may affect insurance coverage: